Votex874/memory/README.md

 I would like to create a database based on mongoDB.
 At the moment I'm learning node js with express js and mongoDB.
 So that the user does not have to run the json server by himself.

 #### HOW TO RUN YOUR OWN JSON SERVER
-* we need to install the server, we use the command for this `npm install -g json-server`
+* we need to install the server, we use the command for this `npm install -g json-server --port 3001`
 * we must create a db.json file or download it from here: https://drive.google.com/open?id=1YLiMuXMDZLWdLyu_Ptl-A8KpXZDmKTdH
 * if you create db.json file you need to paste content from the link above
 * when you have the file ready, use this command `json-server --watch db.json`